evertrol/kcs/docs/source/usage.rst

 (Numbers are truncated to just three decimal digits for display purposes.)

+Thus, the columns contain the 5, 10, etc percentiles of the (CMIP) distribution, for each year, as well as the mean.

 This CSV file is input for the plot below, and for step 1b.